ADRFrans/TodoList/LearningPlan.md

 - Response format: short recap of the last session completed, then next steps.
 - I will update history.md and LearningPlan.md during the session (as needed) and at the end of each session without prompting.
 - At logical checkpoints, I will prompt you to update your git repo (status/add/commit, and push if desired).
+- Next step rule: The first time you ask for "next step(s)" in a session, I will follow the current Next step in `history.md`.
+If you ask again in the same session, I will advance to the next logical step and update both `history.md` and `LearningPlan.md`.
 ## How I will help

 - I will review your code and point out mistakes.
 - I will explain concepts and suggest next steps.
 - I will not write your app code unless you ask me to.

+## Current focus

+- Next step: Add basic edit mode to update a todo's text.